WidgetsBurritos/d8-studyguide/README.md

 There are still some sections still missing from the below documentation, but I will continue filling sections out to make a more complete study guide over the next few months.
 Feel free to open PRs, adding new info and correcting any mistakes you may find.

+It is highly recommended that you also read the [Drupal 8 User Guide](https://www.drupal.org/docs/user_guide/en/index.html) as much of the site building section (including the missing notes in this repo) covers what is in the user guide.

 *Disclaimer: This is not officially related to the Acquia certification process.
 These notes are just based on what I thought was important while I studied.
 Your results may vary.*

 [1.
 Fundamental Web Development Concepts](1-fundamentals)